-So you have a new hairstyle, but don’t know how to take care of it.
+So you have a new hairstyle, but don’t know how to care for your extensions.
 Well here are some tips and care recommendations for your new look and new extensions!

 First off, congrats on your new hairstyle!
 Nothing makes you feel better about yourself than a new look.
 Whether you got them for length, volume, color or for fun you need to upkeep that beautiful new look!
-But are you now wondering how to take care of them and keeping them looking amazing?
+But are you now wondering how to care for your extensions and keep them looking amazing?
 Well we have got some tips for you!

 - Tape in extensions should be removed and re-taped every 6-10 weeks.

 - Do not wash hair extensions for 48 hours after application.
 When conditioning you hair extensions, gently work the conditioner through your mid-lengths and ends, AVOIDING the scalp area.

 - Do not brush your hair extensions when wet.
 When brushing your extensions support the hair with one hand at the root to remove tension.
 Start brushing at the ends, and work your way up, not brushing at the roots!

 - One of the most important things parts of extension maintenance is washing your hair!
 Keeping your hair clean is of major importance.
 Hair tangles when it’s dirty so don’t forget to wash your hair frequently as it is needed.
 Make sure to use a mild shampoo in order to protect your locks.
 Ask your hairstylist for advice on which product you should use for your extensions.
 Brush your hair gently to untangle it before washing.